Skip to main content

 Now it’s time for the big finish – learning how to clean mirrors without streaks so that your next mirror selfies will be crystal clear.

 Spray some mirror cleaning spray (or vinegar solution) onto the surface, grab a piece of dry kitchen paper and wipe the mirror all over.
-For hassle-free cleaning, choose Flexisheets.
-Whether it’s a wayward sneeze that’s splattered over one corner of the mirror (bless you!) or a full gang of little artists that’ve smeared their adorable little glitter and glue-covered mitts all over the place, Flexisheets are up for the job.
+On the lookout for the best way to clean a mirror without streaks?
+Choose Max.
+Whether it’s a wayward sneeze that’s splattered over one corner of the mirror (bless you!) or a full gang of little artists that’ve smeared their adorable little glitter and glue-covered mitts all over the place, Max household towels are up for the job.

-5. How to clean a mirror in the right direction
+5. How to properly clean a mirror in the right direction

 Put down the kitchen roll and the spray, gather your little helpers, if you have them, and stick some motivational tunes on: it’s time to limber up to get to those hard-to-reach parts you have no idea how the little ones managed to mark with fingerprints.